 A job description, by contrast, will be a longer document sent to engaged candidates, so feel free to distribute as a PDF or hard copy.

 Looking for more hiring tips?
-Our comprehensive interview guide for employers will help!
+Our guide will help you chose the right candidate for the job!

 If you’re looking to hire your next star candidate and need some help, contact Tiger today.